postmanlabs/postman-runtime/README.md

         // jar.allowProgrammaticAccess = function (domain) { return domain === 'postman-echo.com'; };
         cookieJar: jar,

+        // Prevents cookie jar from being used for in a request
+        disableCookies: false,

         // Controls redirect behavior (only supported on Node, ignored in the browser)
         followRedirects: true,